qbead/qbeadWebsite/content/book/colortheory.md

 Pigments work by absorbing certain components of light and reflecting others.
 To read more about colors as components of light, check out our [Light and Color lesson](/lightandcolor).
 :::

 When painting in elementary school, you likely were given red, yellow, and blue to use to mix the rest of the colors you wanted.
 With these colors you can create more colors such as green, orange, and purple.
-Your teacher may have taught you the difference between primary and secondary colors.
-Primary colors are those that can't be mixed from other colors while secondary colors can be created by mixing other colors.
+Your teacher may have taught you the difference between the three primary colors and the secondary colors.
+Primary colors are those that can't be mixed from other colors while secondary colors can be created by mixing others.
+The primary colors are so special, because the human eyes have three special sensors, one for each of the colors.
+The sensation of all the secondary colors is created by the interplay between these three sensors.

 <!--TODO: maybe insert image of typical "primary blue, red, yellow" paint bottles -->

-Using these three paints, you may have struggled to get a true purple or the exact green that you imagined.
-The reason for this is that the red and blue that you were given are not true primary colors.
-The true primary colors can be seen in a typical printer that uses yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific color word for the hue of red that is a primary color).
+Using the three aforementioned paints (red, blue, and yellow), you may have struggled to get a true purple or the exact green that you imagined.
+The reason for this is that the red and blue that you were given are not true primary colors — they are not the exact hues complementary to the eye's color sensors.
+The true primary colors can be seen in a typical printer that uses yellow, cyan (a fancy word for the specific blue that is a primary color), and magenta (the specific almost-red color that is a primary color).

 <!--TODO: add an animation/widget/image showing where red and magenta are on the color wheel -->

 In elementary school you weren't taught these names for the colors because they are seen as "too hard".
-The important thing from this lesson isn't remembering these words, but the idea of mixing colors.
+The important thing from this lesson isn't remembering these words, but the idea that mixing these three particular colors lets you control precisely the color reflected from your canvas.

 <!--TODO: add a picture of a painting pallet or easel? -->